slowphil/phplist_ynh/README.md

 #### Multi-user support

 Are LDAP and HTTP auth supported?
+Yes, through a Yunohost SSO plugin.

-HTTP auth mostly working, needs tweaking Can the app be used by multiple users?
+Can the app be used by multiple users?
+Yes.
 The app is meant to be publicly visible (visitors can access it) so that people can subscribe to your lists
 All users that are given the phplist admin permission (same as the admin user declared at install) are considered superusers in phplist

 #### Supported architectures

 ## Limitations
-Fail2ban not configured yet
+Fail2ban not configured yet.
 Contact me if you know how to do that.
-SSO mostly working, maybe a bit rough presently.
-Authorized users should be automatically forwarded to the admin page.

 ## Additional information